 Mik earned a law degree from Georgetown University Law Center and a BA in History from Vassar College.
 He lives in New York City with his wife, Deborah, and their two children.

-Miriam received her Bachelors degree in Journalism from Boston University and Masters degree in International Affairs from The New School.
-She lives in Brooklyn, N.Y.
+Miriam is on the New York Board of Ladies of Comedy Association (LOCA), and is a member of Emerging Practitioners in Philanthropy (EPIP) and Jews for Racial and Economic Justice (JFREJ).
+She received her Bachelors degree in Journalism from Boston University and Masters degree in International Affairs from The New School.